darule0/sparkdiff/README.md

 # sparkdiff
-A rudimentary tool for comparing spark logs.
+A rudimentary command line utility for comparing spark logs.